Ajay9441715242/Tandemloop/README.md

 Result: 5.0

 ##2.
-Program2: Odd Number Series Generator
+Program: Odd Number Series Generator
 This program generates a series of the first a odd numbers.

 #How it works: